 International Women’s Day in Romania, and Mother’s Day – 8th March

 Every year, on March 8, Romanian cerebrate the International Women's Day (IWD), and Mother's Day.
-The celebration started as a Socialist political event in Russia, in 1965 when Lenin declared it official holiday, and spread across the entire Soviet block soon after.
-But keep in mind,......more
+The celebration started as a Socialist political event in Russia, in 1965 when Lenin declared … [Read more...] about International Women’s Day in Romania, and Mother’s Day – 8th March

 The Traveling Apprentices from Sibiu